HaveF/You-Dont-Know-JS/this & object prototypes/ch2.md

 If you pass a simple primitive value (of type `string`, `boolean`, or `number`) as the `this` binding, the primitive value is wrapped in its object-form (`new String(..)`, `new Boolean(..)`, or `new Number(..)`, respectively).
 This is often referred to as "boxing".

+>primitive value原始值

 **Note:** With respect to `this` binding, `call(..)` and `apply(..)` are identical.
 They *do* behave differently with their additional parameters, but that's not something we care about presently.

 Unfortunately, *explicit binding* alone still doesn't offer any solution to the issue mentioned previously, of a function "losing" its intended `this` binding, or just having it paved over by a framework, etc.

+>TODO: ??? or just having it paved over by a framework, etc.

 #### Hard Binding